Dimitar Kovačevski: Political career

 After the 2020 parliamentary elections in North Macedonia, Kovačevski was appointed Deputy Minister of Finance in Zoran Zaev's second government.
 The parliament elected him to this position on 23 September 2020.

 Zaev announced his resignation as both prime minister and leader of the SDSM after a defeat in the 2021 local elections.
 This caused instability in the fragile ruling majority, which nevertheless survived a push from the opposition led by VMRO-DPMNE for a no-confidence vote.
 In the aftermath, Zaev's government strengthened its majority in the parliament by gaining the support of four other MPs from Alternativa, which until then was in the opposition.
 Kovačevski accompanied Zaev during negotiations with Alternativa, which launched his name as Zaev's most likely successor.

 After Zaev officially resigned as president of the SDSM, Kovačevski won the internal party elections on 12 December 2021, leaving the other two candidates far behind in votes and succeeding Zaev as leader of the party.
 He was sworn in as prime minister on 16 January 2022.

 On 25 January 2024, Kovačevski resigned.
 Starting from 28 January, 100 days prior to the parliamentary elections on 8 May, a technical government in accordance with the Pržino Agreement led the country.
 After SDSM's defeat in the parliamentary elections, he stepped down from his position as party leader and was succeeded by Venko Filipče.

+Private life

+On 10 February 2024, Kovačevski was seen in the audience at the concert in Skopje given by Dalmatian artist Jelena Rozga as part of her Minut Srca Mog Tour.